Plazide/fauna-gql-upload/README.md

 As with the functions, you need to include certain functions from the `faunadb` driver.

 ### Uploading indexes
-To upload indexes, you need a `fauna/indexes` directory containing a `.js` file for each of your roles.
-These files describe the role and look like the following example.
+To upload indexes, you need a `fauna/indexes` directory containing a `.js` file for each of your indexes.
+These files describe the index and look like the following example.

 ```js
 const { query } = require("faunadb");